Application for Fall Brock Scholars Freshman Class

 Extracurricular and Co-Curricular Activities:

-- If you were unable to participate in extracurricular or co-curricular activities please use this space to tel us how you spent your time outside of the classroom.
-If you have a job, you can include that in this section.
+If you didn’t participate in extracurricular activities, that’s okay!
+Use this space to tell us how you spent your time outside the classroom.
+If you had a job or other responsibilities, you can include that and describe how it shaped your high school journey.

 Short Answer Essay Prompts

 Help us get to know you better.
-Please write three simple sentences (numbered 1-3) that give us some insight into you, your life, your interests, and your experiences.
+Please write five simple sentences (numbered 1-5) that give us some insight into you, your life, your interests, and your experiences.
 There are no right answers—feel free to be creative and think outside the box.
 (Three numbered sentence maximum.)

 Ex.
 Your response should be formatted like this: